 A. Superseding Proclamation and Order.
 Emergency Order Nos.
 2020-01 through 2020-31 and Nos.
-2021-01 through 2021-12 issued by the Office of the Mayor City and County of Honolulu (related to the COVID-19 pandemic) are hereby rescinded - to the extent they have not been already - and are superseded by this Proclamation and Order upon its execution.
+2021-01 through 2021-13 issued by the Office of the Mayor City and County of Honolulu (related to the COVID-19 pandemic) are hereby rescinded - to the extent they have not been already - and are superseded by this Proclamation and Order upon its execution.

 - B. Enforcement.
 All law enforcement of the State of Hawai'i and City shall ensure compliance with and enforce this Proclamation and Order in accordance with Haw.
-Rev. Stat. § 127A-29 and Mayor's Rules (as amended). - C. Promulgation/posting.
+Rev. Stat. § 127A-29 and mayor's rules (Order 12). - C. Promulgation/posting.
 This Proclamation and Order shall be posted on the City website as soon as practicable in one or more appropriate places, and shall remain posted while in effect. - D. Severability.
 If any provision of this Proclamation and Order or its application to any person or circumstance is held to be invalid, the remainder of the Proclamation and Order, including the application of such part or provision to other persons or circumstances, shall not be affected and shall continue in full force and effect.
 To this end, the provisions of the Proclamation and Order are severable.

-Digitally signed by Blangiardi, Rick
+Rick Blangiavely Digitally signed by Blangiardi, Rick Date: 2021.10.08 09:35:17 -10'00'

-Date: 2021.09.17 13:23:59